 a Global Business Outlook

-There’s a reason why China was considered
+There’s a reason why China was still considered

-be the world’s largest economy in terms of purchasing
+largest economy in terms of purchasing

 Unsurprisingly, this means young people

 are looking to the East for jobs opportunities, with increasing

 numbers flocking to China every year.
 CRCC Asia,